waldemarhorwat/integer-roots/README.md

 <img src="formulas/e0-bounds-2-1.png" width=261 height=48>

-Exponentiation is monotonically increasing, so this implies
+Exponentiation with a positive base is monotonically increasing, so we can exponentiate all three formulas while preserving the inequalities

 <img src="formulas/e0-bounds-2-2.png" width=291 height=22>